Reviews the Constitution and Bylaws and submits proposed changes to the CEA Board of Directors.

 The CEA Human and Civil Rights Commission is a standing commission responsible for proposing policies and activities which support CEA’s strategic objective to advance racial, economic, and gender equity in Connecticut’s public schools and within the Association.
 For more information about the work of this commission, contact Robyn Kaplan-Cho Staff Liaison, 860-525-5641 or 800-842-4316.

 Develops recommendations for the CEA legislative agenda based on an assessment of CEA’s issues, positions, and priorities that would improve the quality of education in Connecticut.
 The recommended legislative agenda is presented to the CEA Board of Directors, reviewed, amended if necessary, and adopted by the Board.

-Promotes ethnic minority participation in all areas of CEA by mentoring, providing training, encouraging delegate participation, and publishing a Minority Concerns Newsletter.
+Promotes ethnically diverse participation in all areas of CEA by mentoring, providing training, and encouraging member advocacy.

 Public Relations Commission

 Develops and implements plans to deal with issues CEA is facing (teacher evaluations, excessive testing, education funding, ESSA).